 Risk Factors for Opioid Abuse

-There are many known risk factors for opioid abuse, misuse, diversion, addiction, and overdoses.52 Evaluating these risk factors are an important aspect in the evaluation of a patient.
+Many known risk factors for opioid misuse, diversion, addiction, and overdoses (Webster, 2017).
+Evaluating these risk factors is an important aspect of evaluating a patient.
 Factors that increase the risk of problematic opioid use include:

 - A prior history of misuse or abuse